kristianmandrup/pkg-version-report-gen/Readme.md

 - more than 2 minor versions behind (`maxMinorDiff`)
 - at least one minor version (`maxSVD: "minor"`) and `180` days behind latest release (ie. `maxDays`)
+- and not in the list of packages to be excluded for consideration

 Then the package will be marked as `invalid` in the output.